timechart

 byidentifier, followed by at exactly one field name.
 All unique permutations of the values of this field and the binned timestamp will result in a new aggregation group containing a copy of all specified aggregation functions.

-| timechart <aggregation>(<field>) as <output-name> by <key>
+| timechart <aggregation>(<expression>) as <output-name> by <key>

 Aggregation Functions